island-lang/island-lang.github.io/README.md

 	ben = Person("Ben", "Smith", 23) // And so will this
 ```

-Expansions can implement traits, as well as override their default implementations:
+Expansions can **implement traits**, as well as override their default implementations:
 ```isl
 class Employee
 	fullName: string